san-ghun/tiny42/README.md

 - Originally designed for 42 School's development environment needs
 - Refactored from shell scripts to Python for improved maintainability

-### Backstory
+## Backstory

 I am a student of 42Berlin.
 I love the space and people.
 However, my biggest concern was the commute from my place to the cluster, which takes a total of 4 hours a day.
 On top of that, my working hours are irregular, so being at the 42Berlin cluster was and still is diffcult for me.

 I installed Ubuntu on my machines but it wasn't smooth and didn't fit with my daily usage.
 Since I rely heavily on `gdb` and `valgrind` in my projects, I needed a solution to improve my setup.

 Then I found the [Dorker](https://github.com/Scarletsang/Dorker) by [Scarletsang](https://github.com/Scarletsang) (big thanks!) and used it for a while.
-I didn't have any problems using it by myself, but I did have problem when collaborating on a webserv project with my peers.
+I didn't have any problems using it by myself, but I did have some difficulties when collaborating on the `webserv` project with my peers.

 So I forked the Dorker repository and started converting Bash scripts into Python3 code, and here we are.
 It still needs a lot of improvements and bug fixes.
 But I am really enjoying the process.

 I hope `tiny42` will help my peers who are experiencing the same issues as me.